phamcongthuy/challenge/faqs.markdown

 <details class="faq" markdown="1">

 <summary markdown="1">
-## What is the My LA2050 Activation Challenge?
+## What is the My LA2050 Grants Challenge?
 </summary>

-The My LA2050 Activation Challenge  is an open call for ideas to activate 100,000 Angelenos to make Los Angeles the best place to learn, create, play, connect, and live.
+The My LA2050 Grants Challenge  is an open call for ideas to activate 100,000 Angelenos to make Los Angeles the best place to learn, create, play, connect, and live.
 A total of $1M will be awarded among five organizations—one per goal category—to implement their ideas to engage Angelenos.
 Each organization will receive a total of $200,000 over two years to support its efforts.

 LA2050 will commit to a two-year partnership with the winners—leveraging its resources, assets, and networks to help the activations succeed.
 Together, the winning organizations, LA2050, and Angelenos will produce five major wins for the region that will change the course of our future.